Bob Crow: Communist Party and Socialist Labour Party

 Crow identified as a "communist/socialist", and between 1983 and 1997, was a member of the Communist Party of Great Britain and then the Communist Party of Britain.

 He described his political philosophy with a quote from Argentine Marxist–Leninist revolutionary Che Guevara: "Hasta la victoria siempre!" ("Forever onwards until the victory!").
 He kept a bust of communist leader Vladimir Lenin in his office.
 He described the aims of a trade-unionist as to secure "Job security, being safe, best possible pay, best possible conditions, decent pensions, and a world that lives in peace."

 In 1997 he briefly joined Arthur Scargill's Socialist Labour Party (SLP), and was always a strong supporter of Scargill for his commitment to trade unionism.
 Crow rejected the argument that Scargill was responsible for the defeats of the miners and the union movement more generally.

 Crow was a founding member of the Trade Unionist and Socialist Coalition for several years until his death.
 Previously, he supported the now disbanded Socialist Alliance, and believed all socialist parties should unite.
 In the 2005 general election, he endorsed Robert Griffiths, the Communist Party of Britain candidate in Pontypridd, calling him "a champion of workers' rights".
 Griffiths went on to win 233 votes (0.6%), coming last out of the six candidates.
 In the 2010 Local Election, he publicly supported the directly elected Mayoral candidate in the London Borough of Hackney Monty Goldman and the candidate for Leabridge Ward Mick Carty.

 Campaign for a New Workers' Party

 Crow was an outspoken critic of Tony Blair, who "squandered a massive landslide from an electorate hungry for change, poured billions of public pounds into private pockets and accelerated the growing gap between rich and poor".
 He deemed the policies implemented by Blair's New Labour project to be "near enough identical" to those of the Conservatives.

 Speaking at the founding conference of the National Shop Stewards Network in July 2007, Crow called for a new party for the working class.

-In 2013, Crow accused then Labour leader Ed Miliband of showing unions contempt.
+In 2013, Crow accused the then Labour leader Ed Miliband of showing contempt for unions.
 He again called on trade unions to break ties with Labour and create a new party to challenge the "anti-worker" agenda of the mainstream political parties.